-When you’re looking at different comparison website quotes to find the best car insurance for your needs, there are a few things to keep in mind.
+When you’re comparing car insurance quotes to find the best cover for your needs, there are a few things to keep in mind.

 Decide which type of cover you need based on your driving habits and situation.
 Then find the best car insurance deals for your needs.
 Don’t just go for cheap car insurance as you might regret it later.

 Choosing between comprehensive and third-party cover can be tricky.
 If the car you’re insuring is newer and you couldn’t afford to replace it if you needed to, comprehensive cover is better for you.
 But, if your car is more than 10 years old, or has more than 100,000 miles on it, and isn’t worth a lot of money, third-party cover might be better.

-The voluntary excess is the minimum amount you’ll pay when you make a claim on your car insurance policy.
+The voluntary excess is the amount you must pay when you make a claim on your car insurance policy.
 The higher the excess you’re able to pay, the cheaper your premium will be.
-It’s important to choose an excess you can afford, otherwise you won’t be able to make a claim.
+But it’s important to choose an excess you can afford, otherwise you won’t be able to make a claim.

 When you’ve decided what your ideal car insurance would be, compare deals that fit your criteria.

 You can tailor your car insurance policy, and get better cover, by paying to add extra benefits.
-These include:
+Such extras might include: